rish987/trackswitch-manuform/README.md

 ![thumb-codes](images/thumb-codes.png)
 -->

+#### Repositioning the Screw Insert Mounts

+This keyboard features four screw insert mounts on the switch plates to connect the case walls to the switch plates and five screw insert mounts on the walls to connect the case walls to the base.
+These are manually positioned, so if you change the layout of the keys, you'll probably have to reposition these as well.

+For the wall insert mounts, parameterized in `screw-insert-all-shapes`, make sure they have enough overlap with the case walls.
+For the switch plates insert mounts, parameterized in `top-screw-insert-all-shapes`, make sure they're high enough so that they have good purchase with the rest of the part, but not so high that they cut a hole through the top.
+You'll also have to check the corresponding adapters below them on the case walls part to make sure that they have the correct rotation relative to the case walls and also have enough purchase onto them.

 #### Changing the Height and Tent Angle

 You can alter the overall height of the keyboard with the `keyboard-z-offset` variable.